2 Week Vietnam Itinerary: How To Spend 2 Weeks in Vietnam by JetSettingFools.com

 There is a wide range of Vietnam accommodations – from cheap hostels to luxury hotels.
 The places we stayed in Vietnam fall somewhere in the middle.
 All of the rooms we booked were air-conditioned, private rooms with ensuite bathroom and most offered an included breakfast.
 On average, we spent about $40 USD per night for hotels in Vietnam.

 Eating in Vietnam is incredibly affordable…as long as you eat local food.
 Banh Mi sandwiches and bowls of Pho can cost as little as $1 USD.
-Simple local meals often cost about $3 USD, but specialties at sit-down restaurants usually cost more (in the $6-8 USD range).
-Of course, eating Western food will always be pricey – for good burgers or pizza, expect to pay upwards of $12 USD per main meal.
+Simple meals often cost about $3, but specialties at sit-down restaurants usually cost more (in the $6-8 range).
+Of course, eating Western food will always be pricey.
+For good burgers or pizza, expect to pay upwards of $12 per main meal.

 Vietnam Excursions

 Another factor to consider when planning your Vietnam budget is what activities you will include in your trip.
-To keep your budget in check, we recommend seeking out cheap Vietnam tours, as many group tours cost about $30 USD per person…and are often less expensive than attempting to take the trip on your own without a guide.
-Fees to enter most museums are priced at about $5 USD.
+To keep your budget in check, we recommend seeking out cheap Vietnam tours.
+Many group tours cost about $30 per person and are often less expensive than attempting to go on your own without a guide.
+Fees to enter most museums in Vietnam are priced at about $5.

 Vietnam Travel Insurance